factcast/factcast/factcast-site/documentation-docsy/content/en/Setup/properties.md

 title: "Properties"
 type: docs
 weight: 200
+description: Properties you can use to configure FactCast
 ---

-Properties you can use to configure FactCast:

 ### Schemaregistry